vista-art/fragmentcolor/docs/guides/uniforms-and-push-constants.md

 # Guide: Uniforms and push constants (simple parameters)

 Let’s give our shader a couple of knobs.
 We’ll use a uniform for position (u.offset) and a push constant for color (pc.color).
-On desktop, push constants are used natively; on the web, FragmentColor rewrites them into uniforms automatically — you don’t need to change your code.
+On desktop, push constants are used natively; on the web, FragmentColor rewrites them into uniforms automatically, so you don’t need to change your code.

 Why this matters
 - You can parameterize your shader with simple values